elvyna/elvyna.github.io/_posts/2019-01-27-knn-explained.markdown

 k-d trees can be used on low dimensional data with real-value.
 By using this, we could reduce the complexity to $O({d}*{ log}_2 n)$.
 Note that it could work only when $d<<n$; and it could miss nearest neighbours which aren't on the region.

-k-d trees work by building decision tree from training data: we pick a random dimension, find the median, then split the data into two regions.
-We repeat this step
+k-d trees work by building binary trees from training data: we pick a random dimension, find the median, then split the data into two regions.
+We repeat this step until certain depth.

 ![k-d-trees](/images/posts/2019-01-28-knn-explained/8-k-dtree.png)
 <center>Figure 8. k-d trees limit the nearest neighbours search to certain region (Source: [2])</center><br>